 So, you fancy donning your swimsuit and taking to the water on 25 December?
 As you might expect, options for swimming in London on Christmas Day are limited — understandable, as pool staff and lifeguards most likely appreciate the day off — but we've rounded up your options below.

 Oh, and bear in mind that public transport in London is effectively non-existent on Christmas Day, with no buses, trains or tubes (though, depending where you live and where you're going, cycle hire may be an option — triathlon, anyone?).

 Christmas Day swim at Hampton Pool

-This south-west London swimming spot is known for its out-of-hours swimming sessions, specifically its moonlight dips and Christmas Day swims.
-It's a 36m outdoor (but heated) pool.
-Hampton Pool usually opens for a few hours in the morning of 25 December, and slots, released late November, sell out well in advance, so plan ahead.
+This south-west London swimming spot is known for its out-of-hours swimming sessions, specifically its moonlight dips... and Christmas Day swims.
+A 36m outdoor (but heated) pool, Hampton's usually opens for a few hours in the morning of 25 December, and slots, released late November, sell out well in advance (book via the app), so plan ahead.

 If you miss out on Christmas Day itself, consider booking for a winter moonlight dip instead.
-With Christmas lights strung across the pool, and an illuminated Christmas tree on the edge, it'll feel festive enough, even it it's not 25 December.
+They run throughout December, including Christmas Eve, 27 and 29 December, and New Year's Eve.
+With Christmas lights strung across the pool, and an illuminated Christmas tree on the edge, it'll feel festive enough, even if it's not 25 December.